ernie/the_setup/05_docker/README.md

 Supervisor is a Python app that's a bit like Foreman, but with some additional features we'll find useful in production.
 It's designed to keep processes running using various strategies, not unlike a supervisor in Erlang/OTP.

+Be sure to uncomment the lines regarding CA certificates and add your custom root certificate to the image, if you want to enable SSL communication between your services.

 After installing packages, we build Ruby, update RubyGems and install Bundler, then create an unprivileged account for use by our app (imaginatively named